Copyright 2025-2026 Thousand Brains Project

 """Compute turn angle to face the object.

-Based on the point normal, compute the angle that the agent needs
+Based on the surface normal, compute the angle that the agent needs

 to turn in order to be oriented directly toward the object